Turkish mayor says forced to quit in Erdogan purge of local government

 Ahmet Edip Ugur, mayor of the northwestern province of Balikesir, became the first mayor to speak out against the purge, declaring at a news conference that democracy in Turkey was broken and at one point breaking into tears.

 “There is no corruption, no irregularity, no failures on my side...but despite this, there are pressures and threats coming all the way into your home and to your family.
-This is beyond unbearable,” said, adding that he had no ties to the network of U.S. based cleric Fethullah Gulen.
+This is beyond unbearable,” Ugur said, adding that he had no ties to the network of U.S.-based cleric Fethullah Gulen.

 Ankara accuses Gulen’s network of engineering a failed military coup last year.
 Gulen denies involvement.